CyberSource/cybersource-flex-samples-java/README.md

 3. Copy the output WAR file to your web server directory

 ## Requirements
-..*Java 1.8 or later
+* Java 1.8 or later .
-..*Tomcat web server
+* Tomcat web server .

 **_NOTE: While this sample currently requires Java we are planning to release samples in other languages/stacks over the coming months_**